pfsense/docs/source/releases/2-4-new-features-and-changes.rst

 -  Fixed handling of Certificate Authority deletion so that it does not remove associated certificates
    `#6947 <https://redmine.pfsense.org/issues/6947>`__
--  Added “in-use” testing for Certificate Authority entries and disabled the delete action for CAs which are actively in use `#6947 <https://redmine.pfsense.org/issues/6947>`__
+-  Added "in-use" testing for Certificate Authority entries and disabled the delete action for CAs which are actively in use `#6947 <https://redmine.pfsense.org/issues/6947>`__
 -  Fixed choosing an existing user certificate when adding a certificate